Manchester United W.F.C.

 Manchester United Women Football Club is a professional football club based in Leigh, Greater Manchester, England, that competes in the Women's Super League (WSL), the top tier of English women's football, after gaining promotion from the Championship at the end of the 2018–19 season.
+They won their first major honour when they lifted the 2023–24 Women's FA Cup, a season which also saw the team make their UEFA Women's Champions League debut.

 History

-1970s–2001: Unofficial team
+1970s–2001: Unofficial teams

+Ratified in 1921, the ban by The Football Association prohibiting women's football from being played at any of its clubs was formally lifted in 1971.

+An unofficial team called United Ladies of Manchester was formed circa 1970 by a group of Stretford Enders.
+They trained at the club's training ground, The Cliff, and arranged matches against other clubs' unofficial women's teams.

-A team called Manchester United Supporters Club Ladies began operations in the late 1970s and was unofficially recognised as the club's senior women's team.
-They became founding members of the North West Women's Regional Football League in 1989.
-The team became increasingly competitive throughout the 90s at various levels of the FA Women's National League up until 2001.
+Manchester United Supporters Club Ladies began operations in the late 1970s and was unofficially recognised as the club's senior women's team.
+In their earliest form they were a charity team that played fundraising matches and played its first game in October 1977.
+In 1979, the team joined the Three Counties League under the auspices of the Women's Football Association and started playing competitively.
+With the league covering a large area, United's committee campaigned for a local league and in 1982 the Women's FA approved the creation of the Manchester & District League, of which Manchester United Supporters Club Ladies was a founding member and won the first three seasons.
+In 1989, the combined Manchester & Merseyside League, North West Women's League, and the Three Counties League merged to form the North West Women's Regional Football League.
+The league was spread across four divisions and included 42 teams.
+At the same time, the team approached Manchester United F.C. for support and more formal backing.
+The club agreed and the team was allowed to use the name Manchester United Ladies FC, matches were advertised in the club's programme and the team was allowed to train at The Cliff.
+The team became increasingly competitive throughout the 1990s at various levels of the FA Women's National League up until 2001.

 2001–2005: Partnership and disbandment

 In 2001, the team formed an official partnership with Manchester United.
 However, the club began to stagnate with a string of successive mid-table finishes in the third division.
 The team were disbanded four years later, in 2005, shortly after Malcolm Glazer's completed takeover with the new regime deeming the women's team to not be part of the "core business" and unprofitable.
 A media spokesman for Manchester United also claimed the club wanted to focus on its women's academy instead of its senior team.